Hesha041197/Weather-App/README.md

 3. **Ansible Playbook Failed**:
    - Check the Ansible playbook logs for errors.
    - Ensure the target servers are reachable and have Docker installed.

+4. **Email Notifications Not Sent**:
+   - Verify the SMTP server configuration in Jenkins.
+   - Check the Jenkins logs for email-related errors.

+5. **GitHub Push Trigger Not Working**:
+   - Ensure the GitHub webhook is correctly configured.
+   - Verify the Jenkins GitHub plugin is installed and configured.

 ---